milyaskhan67/8_puzzle_solver/README.md

-8 Puzzle Solver Using A* Algorithm
+8 Puzzle Solver Using A* Algorithm with GUI

-This Python project implements an 8 Puzzle Solver using the A* (A-star) search algorithm.
-The program finds the optimal solution to arrange tiles in order, starting from a given initial state.
-It uses heuristic functions like **Manhattan Distance** to guide the search efficiently.
+This Python project implements an 8 Puzzle Solver with a GUI built using Tkinter.
+The program utilizes the A* (A-star) search algorithm with Manhattan Distance heuristic to find the optimal solution for arranging tiles in order.

 Features:
-- Customizable initial and goal states.
+- Interactive GUI for inputting initial and goal states.
-- Clear step-by-step visualization of moves.
+- Real-time visualization of steps and solution process.
-- Compact, easy-to-read codebase.
+- Intuitive and user-friendly interface.

-Perfect for learning search algorithms and exploring AI problem-solving techniques!
+A great way to explore AI algorithms with a visual and interactive experience!